 |One could speculate for a long time….|

 It works until you actually listen to it, as odd as that may sound.
 It's fine, but if you actually pay attention to it, it can be rather grating.

-Keff McCulloch, a frequent composer for Doctor Who in the 80’s, is trying really hard to sound like the 70’s, but he tries a bit too hard to up the drama when a subtler, more atmospheric touch is needed with the music.
+The big problem is that it sounds more like the composer is trying to imitate the synthesized sound that 70s Doctor Who had.
+Because that's exactly what's going on.
+Keff McCulloch, a frequent composer for Doctor Who in the 80’s, is trying really hard to sound like the 70’s, but he tries a bit too hard to accentuate the drama when a subtler, more atmospheric touch is needed with the music.

 Par for the course, from what I can tell.
 Some of the effects look better than others, the invisibility is hit and miss, but I think the model work is pretty solid for the time.
 Even though some model effects shots were done in ’92 with production photos.
 Shada itself is pretty disappointing, though.